cryptoadvance/specter-desktop/docs/multisig-guide.md

 ## What is Multisig?

-Multisig is a way to allow spending from your wallet only after 2 *signing devices* have signed the outgoing transaction.
+Multisig is a way to allow spending from your wallet only after 2 *signing devices*  (e.g. 2 *hardware wallets*) have signed the outgoing transaction.
 These 2 *signing devices* can be any 2 out of 3 *signing devices*.
 This is called a *2 out of 3* multisig wallet.

 Pros:

-* Way more secure.
-1 mistake cannot result in loss of funds.
+* Way more secure!
+1 mistake (e.g. 1 seed lost or stolen) cannot result in loss of funds.
   * Useful for long term storage of significant funds
+  * If 1 seed was lost or stolen, all the funds can be transferred to a new setup with the 2 remaining seeds + all *(master) public keys*

 Cons:

 * More complicated
 * 3 secure locations to store the seed backups are needed
-* *(master) public keys* need backup
+* *(master) public keys* backup needed

 #### Further information